remimikalsen/sparebank1_pengerobot/README.md

 **Transfer failures**
 - Ensure sufficient funds in source account
 - Verify transfer limits with your bank
-- Verify that the from and to accounts both are accessible by the selected client/device.
+- Verify that the from and to accounts both are accessible by the selected client/device
+- For credit card transfers: Ensure the selected `to_account` is a credit card account with an `account_id` attribute

 **"Rate limit exceeded" or API errors**
 - You may be monitoring too many accounts (limit: 60 API calls/hour)